Third person charged in Northland murder case

 The 36-year-old - whose name is currently suppressed - was due for sentence on a number of possession and supply of methamphetamine charges, however, two new charges were laid on him when he appeared on Wednesday.

-Those new charges are; accessory after the fact to murder and unlawfully carrying a firearm and are linked to the death of 56-year-old, Bob Kleiman, who was found dead in an Edge St property in October 2022.
+Those new charges are accessory after the fact to murder and unlawfully carrying a firearm and are linked to the death of 56-year-old, Bob Kleiman, who was found dead at an Edge St property in October 2022.

 On Wednesday, before Judge Philip Rzepecky, he entered not-guilty pleas to both charges and elected trial by jury.